-Although the FCC has designated special construction costs as eligible for E-Rate subsidies, in practice, it can be difficult to receive funds for special construction projects.
+The FCC will match state funds for special construction costs on a dollar-for-dollar basis, for up to 10% of the costs.
+Although the FCC has designated special construction costs as eligible for E-Rate subsidies in practice, it can be difficult to receive funds for special construction projects.
 Indeed, over one-half of special construction applications to date have been rejected.
+Delays in processing an initial application can inhibit E-rate support for special construction of leased or self-provisioned fiber.
+Additionally, applicants seeking subsidies must submit accurate information on their eligibility and project calculations.
 As a result, it is important to seek expert counsel in making an application that includes special construction costs.

-Applicants seeking bids for leased dark fiber or dark fiber IRUs must also seek bids for lit fiber service, regardless of whether the funding request includes special construction.
+Applicants seeking bids for leased dark fiber or dark fiber obtained through an indefeasible right of use (IRU) must also seek bids for lit fiber service, regardless of whether the funding request includes special construction.
 Applicants seeking bids for self-provisioned broadband networks must also seeks bids for broadband Internet services provided over third-party networks.
 Applicants must fully consider all responsive bids and choose the most cost-effective option.